anvaka/speed-read-drills/README.md

 After Drill B is master, go on to Drill C, D, and then E.

-Read the book to learn more useful tips, and how these drills can help!
+[Read the book](https://www.amazon.com/Triple-Your-Reading-Speed-4th/dp/0743475763) to learn more useful tips.
+Please let me know if this method worked for you!
+I'm eager to learn